 It’s natural when fighting a problem to exaggerate its extent.
 For example, concern over kidnapped children led to inflating the number of children involved.

-The implication was always that they were kidnapped by strangers and met horrible fates, including death.
-In reality, virtually all kidnapped children are taken by a parent not entitled to custody.
+The implication was always that they were kidnapped by strangers and met horrible fates.
+That included death.
+In fact, virtually all kidnapped children are taken by a parent not entitled to custody.

 That is not good.
 But it’s not millions of children being kidnapped, molested, and killed.

 And the examples are almost endless.
 Concern about a problem leads to exaggeration.
 The exaggerated story takes on a life of its own.
 Even so when false.

 Underage Drinking and Alcohol Abuse

 These groups generally want laws to restrict the availability of alcohol.
 Not simply to reduce underage drinking.

 Part of this would involve greatly restricting alcohol ads.
 Or even outlawing them.
 Opponents see advertising as a part of the problem, so they exaggerate its extent and impact.
 Discover more about the effects of alcohol advertising.

 100,000 Beer Commercials Myth

-This may explain the 100,000 beer commercials myth.
+This may explain the 100,000 beer ads myth.
 Many people think that the average young person sees 100,000 TV beer ads between the age of two and eighteen.

-However, just think about it.
+But just think about it.
 To see 100,000 beer commercials in that period, a person would have to see an average of over 17 daily!
 Common sense should dispel the myth.
-But it’s gullibly repeated over and over
+But it’s gullibly repeated over and over.

 - In Sports Illustrated.